drkrc1/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook is mainly used for the Capstone Project
+This Repository and notebook within is mainly used for the Capstone Project